cabanelas/nes-lter-zp-sizespectra/README.md

 ## Notes

-- Net tows use 335 um mesh.
-Organisms < ~200 um are undersampled.
+- Net tows use 335 &micro;m mesh.
+Organisms < ~200 &micro;m are undersampled.
 Drop-off at the small end of the size spectrum is expected.

 ---